Is Shen Yun Cult? CCP Propaganda vs. Real Allegations in 2026

-Two completely different groups of people call Shen Yun a cult — and they mean entirely different things by it.
-Understanding who is saying it, why, and what evidence they offer is the only way to think clearly about one of the most contested performing arts companies in the world.
+Two groups of people call Shen Yun a cult — and they mean different things by it.
+Understanding who is saying it, why, and what they offer is the only way to think clearly about one of the most contested performing arts companies in the world.

 When someone calls Shen Yun a cult, the first question to ask is: who is saying it, and what are they basing it on?